aguirre-lab/aguirre-lab/CONTRIBUTING.md

 | mypy                            | Checks python's typing                                                      |
 | gitlint                         | Checks commit messages                                                      |

-This pipeline is called on every commit.
-However, if you want to pass a particular test of the pipeline at any time, you can run
+If you want to run a specific hook before committing, you can run

 ```
 pre-commit run <name of the test>
 ```

-### `pre-commit` hooks
+### Skipping hooks
-Normally, all tests should pass before you commit.
-However, sometimes tests are too strict or they ask for somethings that can't be made in a particular situation.
-Some tests may even contradict each other.
+Normally, all hooks should pass before you commit.
+However, some are too strict or may even contradict each other.
+You can skip a particular hook via:

-If you find yourself in one of these situations, you can to skip a particular test run by doing:

 ```
 $ SKIP=pylint git commit -m 'this is a special commit'
 ```

-To skip multiple tests:
+To skip multiple hooks:
 ```
 $ SKIP=pylint,flake8 git commit -m 'this is a special commit'
 ```

-To skip all the tests (this should hardly ever happen):
+To skip all hooks:
 ```
 $ git commit -m 'this is a very special commit' --no-verify
 ```

+> You can use `-n` instead of `--no-verify`

 ## :rocket: Pull requests
 You've made great progress on an issue, and code in your branch is ready to merge with